psu13/mutable-hakyll/posts/why-dont-they-just.md

 Oh hey that list looks familiar.

+It would take a dozen more web pages to cover everything else that is wrong with these statements, and I don't have the energy for that today.
+There are sports to watch.

 Anyway.
-The final thing to say is that I am in no way denying the existence of true shitware.
+The final thing to say is that I am in no way denying the existence of true lazy shitware.
 All over the software universe there is stuff that is put together by people who truly don't care and barely even do anything.
 These things obviously do and will continue to exist.
 I will also confess to being guilty of asking the question I am complaining